Continuing Education Activity

 Benzodiazepines bind to GABA-A receptors, which consist of ligand-gated chloride ion channels that mediate inhibition of the synapses in the CNS.
 Benzodiazepines bind as allosteric modulators and increase the number of chloride ions crossing the cell membrane.
 Once benzodiazepines bind to the receptor, the GABA receptor changes conformation and has an increased affinity for GABA.
 This conformational change causes an increased frequency in opening chloride ion channels and, subsequently, hyperpolarization of the neuronal cell membrane occurs, resulting in a decreased rate of firing of the synapse.

-Oxazepam is a short-acting benzodiazepine that is metabolized via glucuronidation out the liver into its inactive metabolites, hence it is a preferred drug in patients with hepatic impairment.
+Oxazepam is a short-acting benzodiazepine metabolized via glucuronidation out the liver into its inactive metabolites; hence it is a preferred drug in patients with hepatic impairment.
 It does not have any active metabolites.
 The drug has a rapid onset of action and an elimination half-life of between 3 to 21 hours.
 Elimination is via the renal pathway.
 Oxazepam is not subject to CYP interaction and does not accumulate upon CYP inhibition.

-- In adults with mild to moderate anxiety; administer 10 to 15 mg orally every 6 to 8 hours, do not exceed 120 mg daily
+- In adults with mild to moderate anxiety: administer 10 to 15 mg orally every 6 to 8 hours, do not exceed 120 mg daily.

-- In adults with severe anxiety or agitation; administer 15 to 30 mg orally every 6 to 8 hours
+- In adults with severe anxiety or agitation: administer 15 to 30 mg orally every 6 to 8 hours.

 - In the geriatric population: administer 10 to 15 mg orally three or four times daily initially and increase the dose cautiously if needed - it is recommended not to exceed 60 mg per day.